 These values are the foundation of our school culture and are embedded within a variety of proactive programs that assist and enable all members of our school community to accept responsibility for their actions.

 These programs, coupled with a wide variety of strategies and reward systems developed by individual teachers and their own class, ensure Windsor State School is a safe and supportive environment in which to learn, work or visit.

-Full detail of our initiatives is outlined in our School Behaviour Plan ( PDF, 3584KB ).
-The Appendicies to the Responsible Behaviour Plan are also outlined for your information.
+Full detail of our initiatives is outlined in our Student Code of Conduct (PDF, 4.7MB).
+The Appendices to the Responsible Behaviour Plan are also outlined for your information.

 Sun Protection Policy

 Staff at our school realise the need to protect children's skin and educate them about SunSmart behaviour, thus reducing their risk of skin damage and exposure to the sun.
 Our sun protection policy (PDF, 182KB) ensures that all children attending our school are protected from the harmful effects of the sun throughout the year.